Grand Lodge of North Carolina: Philanthropy

 The cornerstone of St. John's College was laid on June 25, 1855 and the building completed by July 1857.
 From the 1857 Grand Lodge proceedings:"The entire building is one hundred and twenty-two feet in length, forty feet deep in the wings, sixty feet in the centre or main building; it is three stories high, with a basement and attic.
 There are fifty-two dormitories, forty-four of which will accommodate two students each, and eight of them, four each; all of which are heated with warmed air.
 Four rooms, suited for the accommodation of Tutors and Professors, and having a fire place.
 Four large recitation rooms, two elegant halls designed for the use of the two Literary Societies, a spacious chapel, with a gallery surrounding, capable of seating conveniently twelve hundred persons."The school remained in debt into the American Civil War but closed in 1863.
 By 1868, the Grand Lodge had paid off the mortgage on the property and decided to sell the college by the end of 1870.
 However, instead of selling, Brother John H. Mills proposed that it be converted to an "asylum for the protection, training, and education of indignant orphan children."
 And thus, the Masonic Home for Children in Oxford was born and continues to be one of the two main philanthropies of masons in North Carolina.

 The other philanthropy is the Masonic and Eastern Star Home in Greensboro, North Carolina.
 It is formally called WhiteStone, after the first administrator and the first family that moved there.
 It was founded in 1912 and per their website:is the first and oldest Continuing Care Retirement Community in North Carolina, and was the first Masonic Fraternal Home in the U.S. created solely to care for the elderly.

-Grand Lodge Buildings
+Grand Lodge buildings

 After the Tarborough Convention in 1787, the Grand Lodge met in Hillsborough, Fayetteville, New Bern (most likely in Tryon's Palace like the local lodge did), and Tarborough.
-The Grand Lodge met for the first time in the new capitol city of Raleigh in 1794.
+The Grand Lodge met for the first time in the new capital city of Raleigh in 1794.
 Democratic Lodge, No. 21 had already been working in the city since 1793, meeting in various homes of members and the new State House.

 Rhodham Atkins, a builder and member of Democratic Lodge No. 21, designed the first State House in Raleigh.
 It was occupied by the General Assembly in 1794.
 The eighth annual communication of the Grand Lodge was held in the State House that same year.